rsyncOSX/photosbythomas/content/posts/divers.md

 categories: [birds]
 ---

 A few diving ducks.
-One the bird is red listet, the Smew.
+The Smew is red listet.
 The photo of Smew is a female, a beautiful bird.

 # Wikipedia